Boardman Schools reopening update includes new start and dismissal times

-BOARDMAN, Ohio (WKBN) – With many Valley students returning to the classroom in the coming weeks, Boardman Local Schools Superintendent Tim Saxton gave Spartan families some updates on the district’s reopening plan.
+BOARDMAN, Ohio (WYTV) – With many Valley students returning to the classroom in the coming weeks, Boardman Local Schools Superintendent Tim Saxton gave Spartan families some updates on the district’s reopening plan.

 All school and academic fees have been waived for the first semester of the school year.